M / S Vestgar - A fully restored veteran

-M / S Vestgar is a magnificent and majestic version of a veteran who is an ideal choice for both large and small companies and excursions.
-Vestgar is equipped with two comfortable lounges and plenty of deck space to move on.
-Aft is covered covered and forms snug and cozy meeting place for those who need air.
-Inside there are varied seating areas so people can bolstered in.
-A Perfect boat for outings with larger teams, where there will also be opportunities for food and drink.
+M / S Vestgar is a magnificent and majestic version of a veteran boat that is an ideal choice for both large and small companies and excursions.
+Vestgar is equipped with two comfortable lounges and plenty of deck space to move around.
+The aft deck is covered and forms a warm and cozy meeting place for those who need air.
+Inside there are varied seating areas so people can cuddle up.
+A Perfect boat for excursions with larger teams, where there will also be opportunities for food and drink.

 - 1957-1979 Vestgar

 The boat's history